Find flights

 Short-haul flights in Europe

 While BA can’t compete with the likes of easyJet and Ryanair for fare prices, it’s also not trying to.
 Basic economy BA fares include a decent size carry-on bag in the price, unlike almost every other European carrier.
-I also love that BA doesn’t spring surprise payments on you at every step of the booking process, again unlike budget carriers, so the price you first see tends to be the price you pay.
+BA doesn’t spring surprise payments on you at every step of the booking process, so the price you first see tends to be the price you pay.

 Long haul flights worldwide

-British Airways' (BA) European fleet is the most up to date in terms of newer planes and modern retrofits.
-While BA regularly updates its long haul planes too, for example, it launched new Airbus A350 G-XWBRs in late 2023 serving routes between Heathrow and Las Vegas and Phoenix, the sheer scale of its fleet means many are behind the times.
+The British Airways European fleet is up to date in terms of newer planes and modern retrofits.
+While BA regularly updates long haul planes too (it recently deployed new Airbus A350-1000s serving routes between Heathrow and Las Vegas and Phoenix, among others), the sheer scale of the fleet means many are behind the times.
 In comparison to top-rated airlines like Etihad and Emirates, it’s a long way behind in everything from space and layout to facilities and amenities.

 On board short haul

-Seats are ergonomic, leather and far more comfortable than any of the myriad budget airlines’ typically rock hard, non-reclining seats.
-Even at 6ft 3, I’ve always found the legroom (commonly called ‘pitch’) bearable too.
-On most BA planes it’s 31 inches but does drop to a knee-bruising 29 inches if you’re flying on one of its new A321neo planes (a bad omen for the future), so it can be worth checking the plane type before you fly.
+Seats are ergonomic, leather and more comfortable than budget airlines’ typically rock hard, non-reclining seats.
+Even at 6ft 3, I’ve always found the legroom bearable too.
+On most BA planes the pitch is 29 to 30 inches, though it does drop to a knee-bruising 29 inches particularly in the rear section of the new A321neo planes due to their ‘Space-Flex’ configuration, so it can be worth checking the plane type before you fly.

 On board long haul